Sheikh Mohammad Rashid: Out of tune with Benazir Bhutto

 Sheikh Mohammad Rashid failed to get re-elected in the 1988 national election.
 However, the PPP's return to power in 1988 marked the beginning of his gradual alienation with Prime Minister Benazir Bhutto, who regarded his socialist ideals as being increasingly out of tune with contemporary trends.
 Despite ideological differences with the leadership, Sheikh Mohammad Rashid, unlike many other fellow party members, remained steadfast with his commitment to the party and never joined any other political group.
 He was refused a PPP party ticket to contest the 1990 elections in Pakistan.

 Death and legacy

 Sheikh Mohammad Rashid had asthma for a long time and finally died in Lahore, aged 87, on 12 September 2002.
-His survivors included his wife Shakeela and his four sons from his previous marriage.
+His survivors included his wife Shakeela Khanum and his four sons from his previous marriage.

 An uncompromising socialist

 In the early years of Pakistan, there is an often told story of a debate on the party's drafted charter that Faiz Ahmed Faiz had drafted for the Azad Pakistan Party.
 Everyone accepted Faiz's draft but Sheikh Rashid.
 This debate took place among the founders of the party over a word which Sheikh Rashid alone wanted changed.
 Of course the word was about the distribution of land among the peasants.
 He debated the rest of the party founders over it for many hours because he wanted it expressed a certain way.
 All through his political career, he was recognized by his contemporaries as a defender of peasant rights.

 Sheikh Mohammad Rashid was ridiculed in the early 1970s for trying to bring a generic drugs scheme to Pakistan.
 Although his idea was proven valid later because similar generic drug schemes were later implemented in many countries including Egypt, Bangladesh and it was endorsed by the World Health Organization (WHO).
 Now some people feel in Pakistan that his idea was in common public's interest.

 Sheikh Rashid was among the first to advise Bhutto to accept Sheikh Mujibur Rahman's Six Point Program which later became Six point movement to achieve greater autonomy for East Pakistan.
 This movement finally resulted in separation of former East Pakistan becoming Bangladesh in 1971.